Leafsnap: An Electronic Field Guide

 Tanya Tarasova has researched flowering times, coordinated expeditions, and assisted with permits.
 She has provided administrative oversight.

-Diego Acosta assists with processing and editing photographs, and photographs plants on special expeditions.
+Diego Acosta assisted with processing and editing photographs, and photographed plants on special expeditions.

-Martin Bustamante coordinates the Finding Species photographers and solves photographic challenges.
+Martin Bustamante has coordinated the Finding Species photographers and solved photographic challenges.

 Yuri Huta created Finding Species'' photographic method for the high-resolution photographs in LeafSnap, and has photographed plants.